jim4067/send-script/README.md

-why am i so proud of this
+why am i so proud of this ???
-well, because I fixed some of the bugs in the open source library Because I made an opne source conribution and solved some of the bugs present in the autopilot crate
+Well, because I fixed some of the bugs in the library and count this as an open source contribution.